 HCM technology continues to evolve in response to changing demands in the workplace.
 Here's a look at three trends shaping the future of HCM technology.

-To get a better understanding of what the future holds for HCM technology, we spoke with Linda Mougalian, Sr. Division Vice President – Growth Marketing at ADP, about the key trends to watch.
+We spoke with Linda Mougalian, Sr. Division Vice President – Growth Marketing at ADP, about the key trends to watch.
 These insights can help guide HR leaders to make informed decisions about technology within their own organizations.

 Trend #1: Staying Connected